Exact Transient Analysis of a Biconical Antenna of Arbitrary Length and Cone Angle: Theory and Results

 \subsection{Field Equations in the Frequency Domain}

 A symmetric, coaxial biconical antenna having identical, perfectly conducting (PEC) cones with half angles $\theta_0$ and axes aligned along the $z$-axis is shown in Fig.~\ref{fg:Biconical}.
 The entire antenna is contained with a radis $L$, which we label as the length of the antenna.
 The azimuth angle not shown in the figure is denoted by $\phi$.
 The region between the two cones (region-I) is $\theta_0\le \theta\le \pi-\theta_0,\ 0\le\phi\le2\pi,\ 0<r\le L$.
 The region exterior to $r=L$ is labelled as region-II.
 The cones are terminated in spherical PEC caps\footnote{A practical biconical antenna may have flat end-caps or it may be hollow.
 Spherical end-caps are used here to permit an exact analytical solution.
 The difference between a flat-capped and a spherical-capped antenna is expected to result in second order effects.
 In Figure~\ref{fg:CompExp} we show favorable comparison between the present results employing spherical caps and experimental results of \cite{LiculPhD} performed on a hollow biconical antenna.} at the two ends.
 An infinitesimal source of frequency-dependent voltage $V_g(\omega)$ is applied at the apex of the antenna, where an $e^{j\omega t}$ time convention at the angular frequency $\omega$ is assumed.
+The medium exterior to the cones is assumed to be vacuum with electrical parameters $(\epsilon_0,\mu_0)$.

 We assume operation in a balanced mode where the transverse electric field near the apex is an even function of polar angle $\theta$ about the $\theta = \pi/2$ plane.
 The only non-zero components of field in such a case are $E_r,E_\theta,$ and $H_\phi$, which are all azimuthally invariant.
 Therefore the field is comprised of lower order transverse magnetic (TM$_r$) modes, which have no azimuthal variation.
 In addition to these modes, the structure supports a transverse electromagnetic (TEM) mode within the circumscribed sphere (that is, in the region $0\le r\le L$).
 As stated previously, the analysis performed in \cite{papas1} and \cite{papas2} are approximate and subject to the assumption that only a TEM mode exists within the circumscribing sphere.
 However, there is evidence that the non-TEM modes that exist in region-I can play a significant role \cite{Blume} in the impedance as well as in the radiative properties of the antenna.
 Hence we do not make such dubious assumptions here, but will, instead, expand the fields in both regions I and II in terms of complete sets.